This post may contain affiliate links. Read the full disclosure here.

 The ZZ plant, as I mentioned in another pot was root bound in the extreme (she’d warped the plastic pot so much that I had to cut it off) so is probably taking her time to adjust.

-Sometimes you just need to be patient, something that really isn’t among my strengths.
+Sometimes you just need to be patient – not really one of my strengths.

 If you live in the UK and you need yourself a fast-growing plant, get yourself a Tradescantia Zebria.